manifold-systems/manifold/manifold-deps-parent/manifold-delegation/README.md

 # Delegation with links & parts

-The `manifold-delegation` project is a compiler plugin that provides language support for call forwarding and true delegation.
+The `manifold-delegation` project is a compiler plugin that provides language support for call forwarding and delegation.
 These features are an experimental effort toward interface composition as a practical alternative to implementation inheritance.

 Use `@link` to automatically transfer calls to unimplemented interface methods through the fields of a class.

-* Choose between call forwarding and true delegation with `@part`
+* Choose between call forwarding and delegation with `@part`
 * Override linked interface methods (solves [the Self problem](https://web.media.mit.edu/~lieber/Lieberary/OOP/Delegation/Delegation.html))
 * Share super interface implementations (solves [the Diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem))
 * Configure class implementation dynamically